Research development in Hunter New England

 - an indication (if required) that the relevant operational managers support the application.

-It can be sent to the relevant finance, service and general manager and/or executive to obtain their approval for you to submit a research funding grant if the:
+It can be sent to the relevant finance, service and general manager and/or executive to obtain their approval for you to submit a research funding grant.
+This endorsement template can support the following:

 - funder requires HNE manager or executive approval to be included in the application.